eerdil/Nonparametric_shape_feature_priors_for_segmentation/README.md

 The software has been tested under Matlab R2015a and Microsoft Visual C++ 2010.

-After unpacking the file and installing the required libraries, start Matlab and run the following int the root directory:
+After unpacking the file and installing the required libraries, start Matlab and run the following in the root directory:

 >> compile_mex_files